-Finally, here’s the big table showing which cars are in and out of the data this month:
+Here’s the table showing which cars are in/out of the data population:

 - Ferrari 360 & F430 UK Production Numbers